bondarukoleh/java_playground/info/deploying.md

 With a servlet, developer write a Java class that contains HTML in the output statements (if you're sending back an HTML page to the client).
 But with a JSP, it's the opposite-you write an HTML page that contains Java code!
 Another "super" way to write front end with Java.
 Servlets and JSPs are not part of the Java language, they're considered standard extensions.
+You need some sort of servers that has it.
+Like apache.

 RMI is great for writing and running remote services.
 But you wouldn't run something like an Amazon or eBay on RMI alone.
 For a large, deadly serious, enterprise application, you need something more.